-The front was associated with a line of absolute vorticity maxima at 500 m above sea level, which was strongest to the north and weakest to the south (Fig. 12) because the zone of wind shift across the front broadened in association with a weaker pressure trough (Figs. 5b,c and 10b).
-This line of absolute vorticity maxima was between 0.005 and 0.01 s-1 and contained small maxima of 0.01-0.02 s-1, as calculated on the 1-km grid.
-The line of vorticity moved across Britain with the cold front (Fig. 12); there were maxima in vorticity over Anglesey at 1100 UTC, near Liverpool about 1200 UTC, and in southeast England at 1500-1600 UTC, passing southeast of the U.K. by 1730 UTC.
+because the zone of wind shift across the front broadened in association with a weaker pressure trough (Figs. 5b,c and 10b).
+This line of absolute vorticity maxima was between 0.005 and 0.01 s^{-1} and contained small maxima of $0.01-0.02 \text{ s}^{-1}$, as calculated on the 1-km grid.
+The line of vorticity moved across Britain with the cold front (Fig. 12); there were maxima in vorticity over Anglesey at 1100 UTC, near Liverpool at about 1200 UTC, and in southeast England at 1500-1600 UTC, passing southeast of the United Kingdom by 1730 UTC.
 These times correspond within about an hour of reported tornado times (Rowe and Meaden 1985), which is all that can be expected given that the resolution of the tornado reports is only hourly, providing additional faith in the ability of the simulation to reproduce observed features of the front.

-An examination of the three ingredients for deep moist convection (lift, moisture, and instability; e.g., Johns and Doswell 1992) shows that lift as much as several m s-1 was present

-(not shown), associated with the strong convergence along the cold front inferred from the wind field (Fig. 11b).
+An examination of the three ingredients for deep moist convection [lift, moisture, and instability; e.g., Johns and Doswell (1992)] shows that lift as much as several meters per second was present (not shown), associated with the strong convergence along the cold front inferred from the wind field (Fig. 11b).
 Moisture and instability can be diagnosed by CAPE (determined from the parcel with the maximum equivalent potential temperature in the column) (Fig. 13).
-At 1000 UTC, CAPE appeared as patchy areas east of the front, but generally less than 50 J kg-1 (Fig. 13a).
-By 1400 UTC, CAPE increased ahead of the front, with widespread areas over 25 J kg-1 and localized maxima approaching 125 J kg-1, forming a slightly curved narrow (40-70 km wide) crescent of CAPE ahead of the front (Fig. 13b).
-(Interestingly, a second maximum of CAPE of 25-125 J kg-1 was also present in a 20-50-km wide band about 150 km ahead of the front associated with the prefrontal rainband, although this maximum is not part of this story.)
-Therefore, the three ingredients for deep moist convection (i.e., instability, lift, moisture) were present along the front.
+At 1000 UTC, CAPE appeared as patchy areas east of the front but was, generally, less than 50 J kg-1 (Fig. 13a).
+By 1400 UTC, CAPE increased ahead of the front, with widespread areas over 25 J kg-1 and localized maxima approaching $125 \, \text{J kg}^{-1}$, forming a slightly curved narrow (40-70 km wide) crescent of CAPE ahead of the front (Fig. 13b).
+(Interestingly, a second maximum of CAPE of $25-125 \,\mathrm{J \, kg}^{-1}$ was also present in a 20-50-km-wide band about 150 km ahead of the front associated with the prefrontal rainband, although this maximum is not part of this story.)
+Therefore, the three ingredients for deep moist convection (i.e., instability, lift, and moisture) were present along the front.

 These large gradients in CAPE occurring over such short distances raise issues about the proximity soundings for U.K. tornadoes.
-Given the large gradients in CAPE occur over distances as small as tens of km, this raises questions about the choice of proximity sounding criteria used in Mulder and Schultz (2015) of 180 km and 3 h.
+Given that the large gradients in CAPE occur over distances as small as tens of kilometers, this raises questions about the choice of proximity sounding criteria used in Mulder and Schultz (2015) of 180 km and 3 h.
 Mulder and Schultz (2015) derived their criteria from previous proximity sounding studies in the United States, specifically Brooks (2009).
 Indeed, the prefrontal sounding for this outbreak in Fig. 8 does not meet these criteria.
 Other U.K. soundings on that day were even farther away from the tornadoes.
-Thus, the large variability in CAPE ahead of the front in this case is consistent with the recommendations for proximity sounding criteria for significant tornadoes in the United States of a range of 40-80 km and no more than 2 h (Potvin et al. 2010).
-Potentially noteworthy is the fact that detailed analysis of CAPE and convective inhibition near supercells in the central United States show variations of hundreds of J kg-1 over distances as small as a few km (e.g., Markowski et al.

-2002).
-Therefore, perhaps our results of such strong gradients over tens of km should not be too surprising.
+Thus, the large variability in CAPE ahead of the front in this case is consistent with the recommendations for proximity sounding criteria for significant tornadoes in the United States of a range of 40-80 km and no more than 2h (Potvin et al. 2010).
+Potentially noteworthy is the fact that detailed analysis of CAPE and convective inhibition near supercells in the central United States shows variations of hundreds of joules per kilogram over distances as small as a few kilometers (e.g., Markowski et al. 2002).
+Therefore, perhaps our results of such strong gradients over tens of kilometers should not be too surprising.